-3 The Rubin Documentation Portal
+4 The Rubin Documentation Portal

-The Documentation Working Group recommends the creation of a Rubin Documentation Portal web application as a means of making documentation content discoverable and accessible to Rubin Observatory staff.
-This portal will provide interfaces for both searching (based on content and metadata) and browsing (based on hierarchical categorization) of documentation resources, and the Documentation Views (Section 2) would provide different methods of doing so.
+The Documentation Working Group recommends the creation of a documentation portal web application as a means of making documentation content discoverable and accessible to Rubin Observatory staff.
+This documentation portal will provide interfaces for both searching (based on content and metadata) and browsing (based on hierarchical categorization) of documentation resources.
 Documentation does not reside within the portal itself.
-Rather, the portal's objective is to efficiently link the user to the document, where it is stored in any of the observatory's adopted storage platforms (Section 2.2).
-The new Rubin Documentation Portal discussed herein is based upon the website ()lsst.io-cite which provides a search and browsing interface for the Rubin Observatory's public-facing technical documentation operated by the SQuaRE (Data Management) team.
+Rather, the portal's objective is to efficiently link the user to the document, where it is stored in any of the observatory's adopted storage platforms (Section 3).
+The new Documentation Portal discussed herein is based upon the website ()lsst.io-cite which provides a search and browsing interface for the Rubin Observatory's public-facing technical documentation operated by the SQuaRE (Data Management) team.
 (A detailed description of , LSST the Docs (LTD) and applicable software is available in [SITCOMTN-012].)
 The new portal will be accessible only those with Rubin Observatory staff credentials, and will be purpose-built for observatory and survey operations.
 This section describes the design principles, technical architecture, security model, and cost estimate of the Rubin Observatory Documentation Portal.

-3.1 Design drivers
+4.1 Design drivers